Hpmanen-dev/Pig-Game/README.md

 Install Graphviz by chocolatey, to get access to chocolatey follow the instructions here: https://chocolatey.org/install

-When you have access to chocolatey you can run the command: 'choco install graphviz' Note that you need to run the terminal in administrator for it to work.
+When you have access to chocolatey you can run the command: 'choco install graphviz' Note that you need to run the terminal as administrator for it to work.

 Use the command 'make uml' to regenerate the UML diagrams from our code.
 Again we suggest using Gitbash if this does not work in your usual terminal.

 ## How to run our tests
 Just use the command 'make unittest' in the terminal to just run the tests and use 'make coverage' to get the coverage report of the tests.
 You can also do 'make test' to run a full test which will both do a coverage test and lint test on the code.
+This should work on any terminal, given you are in the correct directory.
+However if it does not work on your usual terminal we again suggest using Gitbash.